chef/chef/docs/dev/how_to/releasing_chef_infra.md

 If there are any new or updated resources, the docs site will need to be updated.
 This is a `partially` automated process.
 If you are making a single resource update or changing wording, it may just be easier to do it by hand.

-`publish-release-notes.sh` pushes to S3 and then Netlify site needs to be rebuilt, so the Docs Site may not immediately.
+`publish-release-notes.sh` pushes to S3 and then Netlify site needs to be rebuilt, so the Docs Site may not immediately reflect the Release notes related updates.
+The way to rebuild Netlify is manually or by merging a PR in chef-web-docs repository.
 Reach out to the Docs team to trigger an update.

 #### Resource Documentation Automation